Hanyloick/EventTrackerProject/README.md

 # EventTrackerProject

 <br>
-This Project Allows The user to perform Basic Crud operations on a MySQL database table using REST APIs in Postman<br>
+This Project Allows The user to submit AJAX requests to perform Basic Crud operations on a MySQL database table using a javascript front end<br>

 http://18.216.79.214:8080<br>